mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 cluster.
 One of these agents is the _replication-manager_ which automatically configures the failed servers as new slaves of the current master.

+### `enforce_read_only_slaves`

+This feature is disabled by default.
+If set to ON, the monitor attempts to set the server `read_only` flag to ON on any slave server with `read_only` OFF.
+The flag is checked at every monitor iteration.
+The monitor user requires the SUPER-privilege for this feature to work.
+While the `read_only`-flag is ON, only users with the SUPER-privilege can write to the backend server.
+If temporary write access is required, this feature should be disabled before attempting to disable `read_only`.
+Otherwise the monitor would quickly re-enable it.

 ## Failover, switchover and auto-rejoin

 Starting with MaxScale 2.2.1, MariaDB Monitor supports replication cluster